The National Diving & Activity Centre is permanently closed. We are not taking bookings for leisure activities or public diving.

 We’d like to thank all our customers for their support over the years.

-Keep Diving
+Diving Times

 Advanced Adventure Diver (SDI) / Advanced Open Water Diver (PADI)

-Course Code NDAC-PADI-AOWD or NDAC-SDI-AAD
+Code NDAC-PADI-AOWD or NDAC-SDI-AAD

 Once you have qualified as an Open Water diver you will have the skills necessary to dive safely, however, you may now want to explore special diving interests and gain experience.